 Here are a few ideas that you can use today to help prevent eating disorders:

 - Take steps to learn more about eating disorders and how to prevent them

-- Speak out about the “thin ideal” and the harm it does
+- Speak out about the “thin ideal” and the negative impact it can have

 - Recognize that health and well-being comes in all shapes and sizes

-- Become aware of the factors that can cause eating disorders
+- Become aware of the factors that can contribute to the development of eating disorders

-- Start to notice and to question the “thin” messages that we all receive daily from the media and the people around us.
+- Start to notice and to question the messaging about “beauty” and “ideal body types” that we all receive daily from the media and the people around us.
 Refuse to accept what the media presents as ‘beautiful’